For generations, friends and families of Bedford School have recognised their loved one’s connections to the school in a number of enduring ways.

 As part of the refurbishment of the Langham Pavilion in 2011, Bedford School Foundation offered individuals, families and groups/teams the opportunity to sponsor a paving stone with their own bespoke inscription.
 These stones were laid in front of the pavilion steps.
 Unfortunately, over the last ten years the paving stones have become heavily worn due to constant footfall and the impact of adverse weather, resulting in many of the inscriptions becoming unreadable.
 The School has now taken the decision to replicate the inscriptions on individual plaques placed on two large oak boards which will be positioned on either side of the pavilion entrance on the eastern side of the building under the eaves.

 This project will allow us to add some additional plaques to the board and we would like to offer our community the opportunity to purchase a plaque either for themselves, family members or to remember a group.

-Along with the plaques, we also have the opportunity to name a number of benches and two trees for the estate.
+Along with the plaques, we also have the opportunity to name a number of benches for the estate.

 The cost for naming these items is as follows;